kot149/zmk-mouse-gesture/README.md

         default_layer {
             bindings = <
-                // Activates mouse gesture while it is pressed &mouse_gesture
+                &mouse_gesture // Activates mouse gesture while it is pressed &mouse_gesture_on // Activates mouse gesture on each press &mouse_gesture_off // Deactivates mouse gesture on each press &mouse_gesture_toggle // Toggle mouse gesture on/off on each press
             >;
         };
     };